MicrobiologyETHZ/nguyenb_rbtnseq_2024/README.md

 - We have set up small snakemake pipeline to use for data analysis with [mBARq](https://github.com/MicrobiologyETHZ/mbarq).

-### Mapping of transposon libraries to the SL1344 genome

 1. Pre-process Illumina short read data using [standard workflow](https://methods-in-microbiomics.readthedocs.io/en/latest/preprocessing/preprocessing.html).